Evidence Level

 Frequently asked questions about Acujoint® Extract Blend

-What is the recommended dosage of Acujoint® Extract Blend?
+What is Acujoint Extract Blend?

-What is Acujoint® Extract Blend used for?
+What is Acujoint Extract Blend used for?

-Acujoint® Extract Blend is studied for supports joint comfort, promotes joint flexibility, supports a healthy inflammatory response.
+Acujoint Extract Blend is researched primarily for Joint Health, Anti-Inflammatory, and Muscle & Recovery.
 May help maintain comfortable movement in adults with occasional joint stiffness related to age or activity.
+The blend's standardized boswellic acids and curcuminoids work alongside Tinospora's bitter compounds to support a balanced inflamm…

-Does Acujoint® Extract Blend interact with medications?
+Does Acujoint Extract Blend interact with any medications?